xioren/ImageGoblin/README.md

     goblin https://www.instagram.com/p/post
     ```

-+ *feed:* using the feed flag, you can accumulate urls by inputting them one by one. this is useful for accumulating urls as you find them while browsing the web, and downloading all at once. try it :)
++ *feed:* using the feed flag, you can accumulate urls by inputting them one by one. this is useful for accumulating urls as you find them while browsing the web, and downloading all at once. press "enter" with an empty input when finished. try it :)

 #### Misc:
   + this program has only been tested on linux but should work on windows/mac as well.